 The most obvious form of entrepreneurship is that of starting new businesses; however, in recent years, the term has been extended to include social and political forms of entrepreneurial activity.
 When entrepreneurship is describing activities within a firm or large organization it is referred to as intra-preneurship and may include corporate venturing, when large entities spin-off organizations.

 Also, an entrepreneur is someone who has possession of a new enterprise, venture or idea and is accountable for the inherent risks and the outcome.
 Having defined the two keywords, we need to proceed further to get to know what it takes to become an entrepreneur.
 This guide might be directed to beginners alone but established entrepreneurs also can learn from it.
 If you have ever dream of becoming an entrepreneur or you want to become a business person, consider this post as solution to your searches.

 To become an entrepreneur, you need to have GUTS.
 Guts is defined as being bold and daring, able to face challenges but for the sake of uniqueness, I would transform ‘GUTS’ into an acronym.
 This is because you really need to know to do these things as a beginner.
 After which you master them with your heart and then progress on your entrepreneurial journey.

 1. G = Good Knowledge

 An entrepreneur must have good knowledge of his or her environment.
 You can’t make an impact in what you don’t know There is nothing called chance.
 An entrepreneur must know what goes on in his or her environment.
-Environment here can mean your area of specialization, your neighborhood or your sphere of intended influence.
+The environment here can mean your area of specialization, your neighborhood, or your sphere of intended influence.